spencertipping/tau/README.md

 ## Architecture?
-The "tau node" is a process, which streams a boot series of [frames](m/records.md) to configure its behavior.
-Then "tau the language" is just a transform from source to these boot frames.
+The "tau node" is a process, which streams a boot series of [records](m/records.md) to configure its behavior.
+Then "tau the language" is just a transform from source to these boot records.

 In other words, the node initially streams to the fabric; then the boot program redirects input to a specific stream, which begins proper computation.